gcapes/instructor-training-slides/03-expertise.md

   - If someone who has been told that tries it, and it doesn’t work, they are more likely to become discouraged.

 # Importance of practice
-- Use formative assessments frequently
+- Use formative assessments frequently to help tailor your teaching to your learners
-  - Learn about your learners' goals and motivations
+  - Find out about your learners' goals and motivations
   - Overcome your expert blindspot

 # Key points